ruiseixasm/Versatile_RotaryEncoder/README.md

 By default the switch is triggered from vcc to ground (HIGH to LOW), using this function you can invert this behavior from LOW to HIGH.

 #### **`Versatile_RotaryEncoder.setReadIntervalDuration( uint8_t duration )`**
-By default every 1 ms the encoder is readed, you can set a diffrent value with this function.
+By default every 1 ms the encoder is readed, you can set a different value with this function.

 #### **`Versatile_RotaryEncoder.setShortPressDuration( uint8_t duration )`**
-By default it's set 50 ms for the encoder switch debounce, you can set a diffrent value with this function.
+By default it's set 50 ms for the encoder switch debounce, you can set a different value with this function.

 #### **`Versatile_RotaryEncoder.setLongPressDuration( unsigned int duration )`**
-By default it's set 1000 ms for the press be considered a long press, you can set a diffrent value with this function.
+By default it's set 1000 ms for the press be considered a long press, you can set a different value with this function.

+#### **`Versatile_RotaryEncoder.setDoublePressDuration( unsigned int duration )`**
+By default it's set up to 250 ms for repeated pressess be considered a double press, you can set a different value with this function.

 #### **`Versatile_RotaryEncoder.getRotary()`**
 This function returns a `short int` with a positive 1 or negative 1 accordingly to the rotation of the encoder.